Bobby Chacon vs. Rafael Limón: First fight

+On December 7, 1975, the first Chacon–Limón encounter took place, at the Plaza de Toros Calafia in Mexicali, Baja California, Mexico.

+Background

-Bobby Chacon claimed the WBC world Featherweight title on September 7, 1974 in Los Angeles by knocking out Alfredo Marcano in ten rounds.
+Bobby Chacon claimed the WBC world Featherweight title on September 7, 1974, in Los Angeles by knocking out Alfredo Marcano in ten rounds.
 He lost that title when he was knocked out by Olivares on June 20, 1975, also in Los Angeles.
 Limón was a rising star in the boxing world at the time; he had become a well known boxer in Mexico.

-On December 7, 1975, the first Chacon–Limón encounter took place, at the Plaza de Toros Calafia in Mexicali, Baja California, Mexico.
 Both Chacon and Limón had heavy chances at stake: both were searching for a title try at the Jr. Lightweight division at the time.

+The fight

 The fight was fought at a quick pace from the beginning, with Limón and Chacon throwing quick combinations from the onset.
 The two boxers did not slow down as rounds went by: fighting at close range, the two boxers hit each other with strong punches down the stretch, leaving most boxing fans with the desire to see them fight again.
 No knockdowns happened in their first fight, and Limón won on a ten-round decision.